PhilReedData/acmrep25/1_introduction.md

 ## Welcome

 Following a Bring Your Own Resource hands-on style, in this tutorial we will showcase how to use RO-Crates and Bioschemas to improve FAIRability and will accompany attendees to apply the technologies to their own resources.
-By "FAIRability", we mean the your ability to make your research data objects more closely follow the [FAIR principles](https://www.go-fair.org/fair-principles/): Findable, Accessible, Interoperable, and Reusable.
+By "FAIRability", we mean the your ability to make your research data outcomes more closely follow the [FAIR principles](https://www.go-fair.org/fair-principles/): Findable, Accessible, Interoperable, and Reusable.

 We will start with a few warm-up questions using Mentimeter.
 Please go to [menti.com](https://menti.com) and enter the codes below to participate in the questions.